hafid-Qa/webpack-boilerplate/README.md

 npm run dev
 ```

-Once the server is running:
+## Once the server is running:

-you can view your app
+you can view your app in:

 localhost:8080

-to view interactive treemap visualization of the contents of all your bundles.
+to view an interactive treemap visualization of the contents of all your bundles.

 localhost:8888

-to stop this page from opening perform below
+to stop this page from opening perform below change.

 ```bash
 # comment below line in webpack.config.js